-Kids Stand-Up Paddle Board & Kayak Day Camp (all-day, M-F)
+Kids Paddle Board & Kayak Day Camp (all-day, M-F)

 Kids enjoy five full days of playing on the water while learning to paddle a variety of youth sized kayaks and stand up paddle boards (SUP).
 Over this week they'll discover lots of fun things do on paddle boards (S.U.P.) and sea kayaks.
 In this day camp, kids get to try sit-on-top recreational kayaks, touring/sea kayaks (tandems and singles) and stand up paddle boards.
 We provide paddle boards and kayaks that are specifically designed for youth to paddle.
 Your kids will learn basic paddling and safety skills while playing water games like sponge tag, going on a kayak treasure hunt, and racing -- each day is fun and different.
 On one of the later days the kids get to go on a half-day long kayak trip which gives them a real feeling of accomplishment when they can look back and see how far they've paddled under their own power!

-Class sized limited to fourteen* students maximum with five-to-one student/instructor ratio.
+Class sized limited to 12 students maximum with four-to-one student/instructor ratio.

 There's no other Kids Paddle Sport Camp like this anywhere in the US.
 Our camps were created by Barbara Gronseth (K.A.'s Head of Youth Paddlesports Programs), Barb is a mother of two, a BCU North America Level II certified canoeing and kayaking coach as well as an ACA Level III Open Water Sea Kayak Instructory with decades of experience introducing youth to paddle sports.
 These camps lead students to their first BCU Paddlesports Performance Awards -- way cool!
 (K.A. is the only school in the NW offering the British Canoe Union's youth programs and awards) These camps help youth build physical strength, coordination, and balance appropriate to their age.
 All our camp instructors are chosen, trained, and mentored by Barb specifically for this program.
 Participants benefit from the Kayak Academy's resources of youth sized touring kayaks and SUPs, comfortable PFD's designed for paddling with youth sized fit, warm booties, and most unique of all - free use of wet suits or dry suits (depending on the weather and water temperature).
 This camp builds both self-reliance and teamwork skills.
 Watch your child's confidence, safety awareness and sense of accomplishment develop throughout the week.